 8. To make the arms, roll out a thin cone using Hydrangea Blue Flower Paste, cutting the bottom flat and attach to the arms.
 Cut the tops of the arms at a slant, and create a bend in the arms.
 Attach to the shoulders using cooled boiled water.

-9. Roll the skin tone icing into a small ball, and use your finger to flatten the end to create a hand.
+9. Roll the peach blush icing into a small ball, and use your finger to flatten the end to create a hand.
 Taper and shape the wrist cutting out a small ‘V’ for the thumb and then cut the fingers.
-Add a small rectangle of hydrangea blue flower paste to the join on the hydrangea blue flower paste and skin tone icing.
+Add a small rectangle of hydrangea blue flower paste to the join on the hydrangea blue flower paste and peach blush icing.

-10. For the face, roll a ball of skin tone icing into an oval shape, then use your finger and thumb to pinch the nose and then flatten and shape with your fingers.
+10. For the face, roll a ball of peach blush icing into an oval shape, then use your finger and thumb to pinch the nose and then flatten and shape with your fingers.

 11. Add facial features using food colouring paste.
 Use brown for the eyes brows, pink for the lips and cheeks, white for eyes and teeth and blue and black for the eye detail.
 Attach the head to the neck with cooled boiled water.

-12. For the ears, roll two small balls of skin tone icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.
+12. For the ears, roll two small balls of peach blush icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.